UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 ```
 # Transcriptome assembly – multiple datasets
 **1. Batch SRA-download**
-- For large-scale transcriptome mining, SRA datasets were downloaded in batches of 100 datasets with the following script:
+- For large-scale transcriptome mining, SRA datasets were downloaded in batches of 100 datasets per one directory with the following script:
 ```
 #!/bin/bash
 #SBATCH --job-name=sra-download